 Another important education-specific point to remember is teachers primarily use social media for themselves as opposed to their students.
 There are a number of possible issues that come with using social media as a learning tool, but the adult professionals in the education industry are already comfortable spending time on these platforms for their own enjoyment.
 What's more, a significant number of teachers find it's a good place to learn about a variety of classroom products.

 With Agile Social, you have a reliable tool that can connect you to the professionals you want to target.
-Laser-focused advertisements, specialized outreach and retargeting of past visitors can all boost your social media strategy and help your educational marketing efforts move up to the next level.
-To learn more about our social advertising, insight and management services, check out the upcoming webinar with Ryan Fox, our Director of Digital Strategy, on Jan.
-31. Sign up for "Getting it Right with Social" here!
+Laser-focused advertisements, specialized outreach and re-targeting of past visitors can all boost your social media strategy and help your educational marketing efforts move up to the next level.
+To learn more about our social advertising, insight and management services, check out our webinar with Ryan Fox, our Director of Digital Strategy.
+Watch Now!